LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 <figcaption></figcaption>
 </figure>

-Going anti-clockwise with the arrows results in postive products, such as $ jk = i$, but going clockwise against the arrows results in negative products, like $kj = -i$.
+Going anti-clockwise with the arrows results in positive products, such as $ jk = i$, but going clockwise against the arrows results in negative products, like $kj = -i$.

 Unlike complex numbers, $i^2=j^2=k^2=-1$ has no direct interpretation because these numbers lie in the fourth dimension.[^irony]